 We’re not short of local hostelries either.
 Hillcrest is a mile away from the villages of Ovington, Winston and Caldwell, each of which has its own pub/restaurant.
 In Caldwell, The Brownlow Arms has an extensive menu, from bar meals and snacks to fine dining.
 The Bridgewater Arms at Winston is a converted school offering a very high quality food, with a public bar.
-The Four Alls at Ovington is a traditional, family run pub serving home-cooked food, and a Thai menu on the last Friday and Saturday of each month.

 For a special treat try The Oak Tree, just over 3 miles away in Hutton Magna.
 It is owned and run by Alistair and Claire Ross – he’s the Chef and she’s Front of House – and they serve a fine modern European menu in a delightfully intimate converted end-terrace cottage.
 Open Tuesday to Sunday evenings.
 Bookings essential: 01833 627371.

 Mainsgill Farm Shop is also well worth a visit.
 More a day out that an shop, they sell an assortment of delicious food including meat from the farm and freshly baked cakes to have with your cuppa in the Tea Shop.
 There are camels and alpacas in the field and mini tractors for the little ones to play on, and a delightful Gift Shop.

 Headlam Hall is a country house hotel just a few miles away which has a challenging and picturesque 9 hole golf course and a luxurious spa for those who want to make their visit even more special.